-There once was a simplistic farmer and his equally naïve wife who had some beautiful, plump chickens in a secure coop.
-They also had a few prize chickens that were the pride of their lives.
-One day a sly coyote, the leader of a pack, wanted badly for he and his hungry pals to get at the farmer’s chickens.
-Unable to dig under the cement curbing surrounding the coop or locate an opening in the wire fence, however, the wily wolf came up with a novel idea.
-He boldly walked up the pathway to the farmer’s house and yapped a chilling howl.
+A simplistic farmer and his equally naïve wife had some beautiful, plump chickens in a secure coop.
+They also had a few pet chickens that were the pride of their lives.
+One day a sly coyote, the leader of a pack, wanted badly for he and his hungry crew to get at the farmer’s chickens.
+Unable to dig under the cement curbing surrounding the coop or locate an opening in the wire fence, the wily wolf came up with a novel idea.
+He boldly ambled up the pathway to the farmer’s house and yapped a chilling howl.

 “Wait!” the desert wolf cried.
 “It’s not what you think.
 I’ve changed.”

 “It’s true,” the coyote hurried on.
 “I’m no longer a carnivore, honest.
-Now I eat only grains and seeds.
-I’m a vegan.
-One night as I watched TV through your window, a PETA commercial with naked women converted me.”
+I’ve gone vegan and only eat grains and seeds.
+One night as I watched TV through your window, a PETA commercial converted me.”

 “You can’t be serious,” the farmer exclaimed.

 “I am serious too.
-I’m no longer in the canine family.
+I quit the canine family.
 Now I’m a chicken.”

-“A chicken!” the farmer gasped.
+“A chicken!” the farmer’s wife gasped.
 “Why I declare, you don’t have a feather one on you.”

 “Makes no difference,” the coyote responded.
-“In my mind, I’m a chicken.”
+“In my heart I’m a chicken.”

-“And your meat look’s stringy,” the farmer’s wife added.
+“But your meat look’s stringy and tough,” the farmer’s easily-misled wife observed.
 “I doubt very seriously if you’d make a decent fried chicken dinner, much less lay an egg.”

-The poor simplistic farmer and his equally naïve wife shrugged shoulders at one another.
-Both walked to the coop and opened the gate, ushering in the four-legged, slobbering mongrel.
+The simplistic farmer and his equally dupable wife shrugged shoulders at one another.
+Both walked to the coop and opened the gate, ushering in the four-legged mongrel.